 SELECT * FROM sys.objects

-Which will returns all user-defined (tables, view, functions) and system objects in that database:
+Which will return all user-defined (tables, view, functions) and system objects in that database:

-To find SQL Server database objects in which you are particularly interested, type the following:
+To find desired SQL Server database objects, type the following:

 USE AdventureWorks2014 SELECT NAME AS ObjectName ,schema_name(o.schema_id) AS SchemaName ,type ,o.type_desc FROM sys.objects o WHERE o.is_ms_shipped = 0 AND o.NAME LIKE '%Add%' ORDER BY o.NAME

 This will provide a list of all user-defined objects (is_ms_shipped=0), which names contain Add characters: